Anastacia-M/MovieData/README.md

  - Handling errors and missing values
  - Data cleaning, formatting, and organizing
  - Transforming the data into the required format, ensuring it was ready for analysis while maintaining data integrity throughout the process
+The Excel file, after data cleaning and preparation, can be downloaded here: [Movies Data_ready for dashboards.xlsx](https://github.com/user-attachments/files/16448423/Movies.Data_ready.for.dashboards.xlsx)

 ### Initial Questions for Analysis
 For the purpose of gaining comprehensive insights from the movie industry data between 2012 and 2016, the following questions were asked: